jordanjones98/indie-project/README.md

 many people will come for a certain day based on time of year, tempeture, day of the week etc.

 ## Front End Repository
-The fron tend of this application is written in Angular.
+The front end of this application is written in Angular.
 The Angular repository can be found [here](https://github.com/jordanjones98/hounds-hobbies-front-end)

 ## Technologies Used